-Merredin College has implemented the first two phases of the Western Australian Curriculum based on the Australian Curriculum.
-It sets out the knowledge, understandings, skills, values and attitudes that students are expected to acquire.
-Phase 1 covers English, Mathematics, Science, Humanities and Health & Physical Education.
+Merredin College has fully implemented all phases of the Western Australian Curriculum except for Year 7 and 8 languages which are not due for implementation until 2022/2023.
+This sets out the knowledge, understandings, skills, values and attitudes that students are expected to acquire from K -10.